inesachour/Kerberos_Auth/README.md

 hostname -I
 ```
 ```
-In ou cases the IP adresses found are :
+In our case the IP adresses found are :
 KDC: 192.168.56.104
 Service: 192.168.56.105
 Client: 192.168.56.106